athrvadeshmukh/Steganographyx/README.md

 # Steganographyx

 # Steganographyx is an open source project you can contribute in it and can modify and update the new build.
-You can generate pull request in order to contribute in this project.
+You can generate pull request in order to contribute in this project and make it more easy to use and more advanced for users.

 # What is steganography?